Hansen, Wisconsin

-Hansen is a town in Wood County, Wisconsin, United States.
+The Town of Hansen is located in Wood County, Wisconsin, United States.
 The population was 707 at the 2000 census.

 History

 In the summer of 1851 crews working for the U.S. government surveyed the outline of the six mile square that would become Hansen.
 That November another crew marked all the section corners, walking through the woods and wading the swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description: